CoinFlip Logo

-Coin vs. token: What’s the difference?
+Coin vs. Token: What’s the Difference?

 So, you’ve finally managed to wrap your head around the basics of cryptocurrency and blockchain technology, and you’re ready to take your crypto knowledge to the next level.
 Today, we’re covering a topic that even some experienced crypto users may not be familiar with: the difference between coins and tokens.